 Summer Acting Academy

-The Summer Academy is a one-week professional theatre training program for young actors, who wish to explore and develop the actor in themselves.
+The Summer Acting Academy is a one-week professional theatre training program for young actors who wish to explore and develop their skills in all areas of performance.

 Open to students of all levels of theatre experience, the Summer Acting Academy provides quality training for the beginning actor, as well as advanced level study for the young actor with previous experience.
 All classes take place on the West Virginia University Evansdale Campus in the Creative Arts Center.

 Led by WVU Faculty and guest artists who are dedicated and skilled in working with